 Analysis of aggregated real estate data from ATTOM Data Solutions and the federal government’s Home Mortgage Disclosure Act reveals that from 2012-2020, property taxes levied on Black homeowners in the City of Pittsburgh were, on average, 7.5% higher than those levied on White homeowners.
 Even for Black owners of low value homes, this difference can amount to hundreds of dollars in excess taxes each year.

-Using these data, we identified a Black homeowner living near the Mattress Factory Museum in Pittsburgh’s Northside whose rate of overtaxation reflected the city-wide average for Black property owners.
-In collaboration with this homeowner, the museum established an escrow account — traditionally used in mortgage agreements to temporarily hold property tax payments made by borrowers — that will reimburse the homeowner for all excessive property taxes he will pay over the next 15 years, estimated at $7,153.56.
+Using these data, we identified a Black homeowner living near the Mattress Factory Museum in Pittsburgh’s Northside whose rate of overtaxation matched the city-wide average for Black property owners.
+In collaboration with this homeowner, the Museum established an escrow account — traditionally used in mortgage agreements to temporarily hold property tax payments made by borrowers — that will reimburse the homeowner for all excessive property taxes he will pay through 2036, estimated at $7,153.56.
 To cover this expense, the Mattress Factory obtained a $10,000 loan from First National Bank using a blanket mortgage on the Museum’s annex gallery at 1414 Monterey Street as collateral.
-These funds were invested by the museum in a tax-exempt municipal bond secured by Allegheny County’s property tax revenue.
-Upon completion of the 15-year escrow agreement, the Mattress Factory will disburse remaining funds to Grounded Strategies and the Perry Hilltop Council, local nonprofits working to expand housing access and equitable land use in Pittsburgh.
+These funds were invested by the Museum in a local, tax-exempt municipal bond secured by Allegheny County’s property tax revenue.
+Upon completion of the 15-year escrow agreement — a length chosen to mirror short-term mortgages — the Mattress Factory will disburse remaining funds to Grounded Strategies and the Perry Hilltop Council, local nonprofits working to expand housing access and equitable land use in Pittsburgh.

 Homeowner Appraisal (Value Comparison Approach)